US to have indirect nuclear deal talks, Iran quickly pushes back

 The U.S. plans to meet Tuesday in Vienna, Austria, with representatives from Europe, Russia and China to "identify the issues involved in a mutual return to compliance," a State Department spokesperson told Fox News.

-Iran quickly pushed back that there were no direct talks planned for Iranian and American officials.
+A diplomat familiar with discussions says they’ve managed expectations heading into the meetings, but Iran quickly pushed back that there were no direct talks planned for Iranian and American officials.

 The indirect talks are a sign that the Biden administration plans to move in the opposite direction of former President Donald Trump, who withdrew the U.S. from the landmark nuclear deal in 2018 and has long said the agreement with Tehran is one of the worst, "decaying and rotten."